Praveensolankii/Power-Bi-Dashboard-Project/README.md

 # Power-Bi-Dashboard-Project
-Created sales dashboard project using Power-Bi
+This repository contains a Power BI dashboard project designed to brief about sales and profit from financial data.